CammiePone/Planning-Docs/Arcanus.md

 - Healing Touch - heals the caster or any entity they're looking at for 5 HP.
   - Invigorating Aura - heals any entities that stand inside the sigil for 1 HP per second.
 Lasts for 10 seconds.
   - Rejuvination Orb - attaches to an entity and heals them for 2 HP per second.
 Lasts for 10 seconds.
-  - Vampiric Orb - attaches to an entity and sabs their heal to the caster at a rate of 1 HP per second.
+  - Vampiric Orb - attaches to an entity and saps their heal to the caster at a rate of 1 HP per second.
 Lasts for 5 seconds.
 - Summon Fangs - summons a line of evoker fangs that bite any entity caught in them.
   - Summon Vex - summons a Vex to fight on behalf of the caster.
   - Summon Clone - summons a clone of the caster that runs in the direction the caster was looking until it hits a wall or gets hit.
 Renders the caster invisible until the clone disappears.